-Instructions: On the DSM-5-TR Level 1 cross-cutting questionnaire that you just completed, you indicated that during the past 2 weeks you have been bothered by "unwanted repeated thoughts, images, or urges" and/or "being driven to perform certain behaviors or mental acts over and over" at a mild or greater level of severity.
+Instructions to the child: On the DSM-5-TR Level 1 cross-cutting questionnaire that you just completed, you indicated that during the past 2 weeks you have been bothered by "thoughts that kept coming into your mind that you would do something bad or that something bad would happen to you or to someone else", "feeling the need to check on certain things over and over again, like whether a door was locked or whether the stove was turned off", "worrying a lot about things you touched being dirty or having germs or being poisoned", and/or "feeling you had to do things in a certain way, like counting or saying special things, to keep something bad from happening" at a mild or greater level of severity.
 The questions below ask about these feelings in more detail and especially how often you have been bothered by a list of symptoms during the past 7 days.
-Please respond to each item by marking (\checkmark or x) one box per row.
+Please respond to each item by marking (✓ or x) one box per row.

-Clinician Use During the past SEVEN (7) D 0AYS Item Score 1.
+Clinician Use During the past SEVEN (7) DAYS ltem Score 1.
 On average, how much time is occupied by these thoughts or behaviors each day?
-O-None ☐ 1-Mild (Less than an hour a day) D 2-Moderate (1 to 3 hours a day) G 3-Severe (3 to 8 hours a day) 4-Extreme (more than 8 hours a day) 2.
-How much distress do these thoughts or behaviors cause you?
-O-None 1-Mild (slightly disturbing) 2-Moderate (disturbing but still manageable) G 3-Severe (very disturbing) 4-Extreme (overwhelming distress) 3.
-How hard is it for you to control these thoughts or behaviors?
-O-Complete control Huch control (usually able to control thoughts or behaviors) D 2-Moderate control (sometimes able to control thoughts or behaviors) 3-Little control (infrequently able to control thoughts or behaviors) 4-No control (unable to control thoughts or behaviors) 4.
-How much do these thoughts or behaviors cause you to avoid doing anything, going anyplace, or being with anyone?
-0-No avoidance 1-Mild (occasional avoidance) 2-Moderate (regularly avoid doing these things) 3-Severe (frequent and extensive avoidance) 4 - Extreme (nearly complete avoidance; house- bound) 5.
-How much do these thoughts or behaviors interfere with school, work, or your social or family life?
-O-None 1-Mild (slight interference) 2- Moderate; (definite interference with functioning, but still manageable) 3-Severe (substantial interference) 4-Extreme (near-total interference; incapacitated) Total/Partial Raw Score: Prorated Total Raw Score (if 1 item is left unanswered): Average Total Score: © 1994 Wayne K. Goodman, MD and Eric Storch, PhD.
-This material can be reproduced without permission by clinicians for use with their own in patient-
+D 0-None ☐ 1-Mild (Less than an hour a day) 2-Moderate (1 to 3 hours a day) 3-Severe (3 to 8 hours a day) 4-Extreme (more than 8 hours a day) 2.
+How much do they bother you?
+O-None ☐ 1-Mild (slightly upsetting) 2-Moderate (upsetting but still manageable) 3-Severe (very upsetting) 4-Extreme (overwhelming distress) 3.
+How hard is it for you to control them?
+Complete control Much control (usually able to control thoughts or behaviors) 2-Moderate control (sometimes able to control thoughts or behaviors) 3-Little control (not usually able to control thoughts or behaviors) 4-No control (unable to control thoughts or behaviors) 4.
+How much do they cause you to avoid doing things, going places or being with people?
+O-No avoidance 1-Mild (occasionally avoids things) 2-Moderate (regularly avoids doing these things) 3-Severe (frequently avoids these things) 4-Extreme (nearly complete avoidance; can't leave the house) 5.
+How much do they interfere with school, your social or family life, or your job?
+O-None ☐ 1-Mild (slight interference) 2- Moderate; (definite interference with functioning, but can still manage) 3-Severe (substantial interference) 4-Extreme (near-total interference) Total/Partial Raw Score: Prorated Total Raw Score ( if 1 item is left unanswered ): Average Total Score: © 1994 Wayne K. Goodman, MD, and Eric Storch, PhD.
+This material can be reproduced without permission by clinicians for use with their own p patients.

-© 1994 Wayne K. Goodman, MD and Eric Storch, PhD.
-This material can be reproduced without permission by clinicians for use with their own patients.
 Any other use, including electronic use, requires written permission from Dr. Goodman (wkgood@gmail.com)